Deepak-Kumar-784/Personal_PortFolio/README.md

 ## About

-This repository contains my personal portfolio website that I created using **HTML**, **CSS**, and **JavaScript**.
-The portfolio is designed to showcase my skills, projects, and background in a clean, modern, and responsive layout.
+This is my personal portfolio website, meticulously crafted from scratch using HTML, CSS, and JavaScript.
+The primary objective of this project is to provide a dynamic and visually appealing platform to:

+- Showcase my diverse skills
+- Highlight significant projects
+- Present my professional background in an accessible way I designed the portfolio with a clean, modern, and minimalistic user interface that is fully responsive, ensuring an optimal experience across devices — whether on mobile, tablet, or desktop.
+  Beyond being a digital resume, this project also reflects my practical understanding and application of fundamental web development technologies.

 ---